uAtomicBoolean/sleek-ui/docs-sleek-ui/theming.md

 > [!NOTE]
-> As an example, you change the the `UAppTheme.radius-base` to `20px` to round all widgets.
+> As an example, you change the the `AppTheme.radius-base` to `20px` to round all widgets.
-> This change must be made from the backend if you don't want to modify the library.

 ## Widget theming
 > [!NOTE]